giuliaschneider/Trichotracking/README.md

 TrichoTracking
 ==============

-**TrichoTracking** is python package that processes image sequences of gliding filaments.
+**TrichoTracking** is a python package that processes image sequences of gliding filaments.
 It finds and quantifies the movement of filament pairs.
-Implementational details are found [here](https://polybox.ethz.ch/index.php/s/A6MDDqMowCVcJq8#pdfviewer)..
+Implementational details are found [here].

 Usage
 -----